yii2mod/yii2-cms/README.md

 ##Additional features:

 1. You can insert your own widget on the page by the following steps:
-    * Create the widget and add the static function.
-For example:
+    * Create the widget, for example:

      ```php
      <?php